JetStream for OpenFaaS¶

 streamReplication: 1

-channel: faas-request
+channel: faas-request-workers

 A dedicated queue using the queue-worker Helm chart can be configured by setting the nats.stream.name